ivanychev/learning/README.md

 My specialization is data analysis and machine learning.
 I love programming, maths and solving interesting tasks.
 This repository contains my learning projects.

-There are some that might be interesting:
+I am good at C/C++, Python and LaTeX.
+There are some projects that might be interesting:

 * `./machine learning/paper` --- Writing "SVM Supermodelling paper".
 Project description, the data and the source code (Python) are available in the project folder.